jonas1ara/73/Problems/Intervals/Meeting-Rooms/README.md

 # Meeting Rooms:

-This directory contains implementations of the "Meeting Rooms" problem in the C++ and C# languages.
-Each implementation sorts intervals by start time and checks for overlaps with temporal complexity `O(n log n)`.
+This directory contains an implementation of the "Meeting Rooms" problem in C#.
+The implementation sorts intervals by start time and checks for overlaps with temporal complexity `O(n log n)`.

 ## Problem description